drupal-tome/tome-gatsby/README.md

 Drupal will run at `http://127.0.0.1:8888`, and Gatsby will run at `http://127.0.0.1:8000`.

-The ideal here is that edits in Drupal would immediately be reflected in Gatsby, but this isn't quite working yet.

 # Implementation notes

 ## Why work with Tome's JSON directly?